-- 4.19 The Academy Leader of each individual Academy, along with the Head of Teaching and Learning (Curriculum Co-ordinator), is responsible for CEIAG for their students, continuing the relationship between Academy leader and student all the way through to the students' future education/apprenticeship. - 4.20 Careers advice is built into our Curriculum through the PSHE scheme of work and workshops delivered by visitors regarding careers options.
-Footsteps is open to having our graduated students return as volunteers should they wish to gain experience in administrative duties, delivery of sports, general workplace knowledge and understand the general role of an employee, giving them skills they can take with them into employment. - 4.21 When applying for colleges/apprenticeships our students are fully supported in the completion of application forms, preparing for interview and we work with our referrers to assist the students in viewing the colleges. - 4.22 Each term we work with the London Fire Brigade to enrol our interested students in the Life Course the brigade offer.
-This gives our students opportunity to experience the skills required to be a Fire Officer as well as build on their team working skills and take part in life affirming workshops. - 4.23 The future education/apprenticeship of each student is recorded, and referrers are informed. - 4.24 This document is an ever-evolving document and will be updated to meet the needs of Footsteps students.
+The Academy Leader of each individual Academy, along with the Head of Teaching and Learning (Curriculum Co-ordinator), is responsible for CEIAG for their students, continuing the relationship between Academy leader and student all the way through to the students' future education/apprenticeship.

+Careers advice is built into our Curriculum through the PSHE scheme of work and workshops delivered by visitors regarding careers options.
+Footsteps is open to having our graduated students return as volunteers should they wish to gain experience in administrative duties, delivery of sports, general workplace knowledge and understand the general role of an employee, giving them skills they can take with them into employment.
+When applying for colleges/apprenticeships our students are fully supported in the completion of application forms, preparing for interview and we work with our referrers to assist the students in viewing the colleges.

+The future education/apprenticeship of each student is recorded, and referrers are informed.

+This document is an ever-evolving document and will be updated to meet the needs of Footsteps students.